untergeek/es-fieldusage/README.md

                                   Log level
   --logfile TEXT                  Log file
-  --logformat [default|ecs]       Log output format -v, --version                   Show the version and exit.
+  --logformat [default|ecs]       Log output format --blacklist TEXT                Named entities will not be logged -v, --version                   Show the version and exit.
   -h, --help                      Show this message and exit.